ai2cm/fv3net/README.md

     REGISTRY=localhost:32000 make push_images

-To install argo in the cluster and other necessary resources, run
+To install argo in the cluster and other necessary resources, you first need to have a GCP service account key file pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environmental variable (see [these instructions](#GCP_Service_Acount_Authentication)).

     REGISTRY=localhost:32000 make deploy_local